Aequivinius/covid/readme.md

 The python scripts need some libraries that are listed in the `Pipfile`, make sure to start your `pipenv` or `virtualenv` first.

-1. A little script downloads the most recent PMIDs included in the LitCovid dataset and creates the necessary `data` directories.
+1. A little script downloads the most recent PMIDs included in the LitCovid dataset, computes the differences towards the last update and creates the necessary `data` directories.
 The whole dataset is then annotated for the 10 different CRAFT vocabularies:

 ```
 CHEBI CL GO_BP GO_CC GO_MF MOP NCBITaxon PR SO UBERON